fhiso/basic-concepts/triples-discovery.md

 In *Triples Discovery*, an application makes an HTTP request to the *term name* IRI with an `Accept` header requesting a response in the N-Triples format.
-The details of these HTTP requests and their responses are given in §2.
-The N-Triples format is described in §3; it is extremely simple to parse, and is supported in various libraries by virtue of being a small subset of the more popular Turtle serialisation format.
+The details of these HTTP requests and their responses are given in {§http}.
+The N-Triples format is described in {§syntax}; it is extremely simple to parse, and is supported in various libraries by virtue of being a small subset of the more popular Turtle serialisation format.

 ## Conventions used